Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 ### The Möbius strip

 Another very interesting shape we can get this way is the **Möbius strip**.
-You leave the north and south edges alone, and joing the west and east ones-- but with a twist, as we'd mentioned on the cylinder case:
+You leave the north and south edges alone, and joing the west and east ones-- but with a twist, as we mentioned on the cylinder case:

 IMG!!!
 (SQUARE, TRIANG)

 SHADER!!!(MOBIUS)

-The Möbius strip is the simplest example of a **non-orientable space**, specifically a non-orientable surface.
+The Möbius strip is the simplest example of a **non-orientable space**, specifically a non-orientable surface with boundary.
 This means you can't define what is "inside" or "outside" it: try pointing your finger towards a direction you think is outwards from the surface, and then follow the strip until you come back to the same point.
 Your finger will now point to the opposite direction!
 I.e., you can't define a cohesive notion of outside-ness within the strip.

+GIF!!!!

 More formally, we can't define coherently a **normal vector** for each point in the strip.
 A normal vector is a vector perpendicular to a point in a specified surface.
 Spaces with this property are called non-orientable, and those in which you can define coherent normal vectors for all points are called orientable.
 Indeed, orientability is a **topological** property: it doesn't how much you strecth an (non)orientable, it will always remain (non)orientable.
-Spheres, tori and disks, for example, are all space.
+Spheres, tori and disks, for example, are all orientable.

 Similarly, if an ant transverses the strip in one direction, when it comes back to its initial position it will be facing the opposite direction from the beginning!
 You can't define inside and outside, nor can you define a cohesive transversing direction!
 Mathematically, this has to do with how we get normals from tangent vectors to a surface by doing the cross product-- something that will be a bit clearer later.